2023 Reading List

 by Jeffrey Eugenides

 My thoughts: Wow.
 This Pulitzer Prize-winning book is incredible.
 The vast scope of the topics and geography covered is spectacular.
 The depth, the originality, the thought-provoking conversations, the manner in which it was written...
 I could go on and on.
-The story is ultimately centred on Cal, born a girl but who grows up into a man, yet also narrates the life of a Greek immigrant family to America.
+The story is ultimately centred on Cal, born a girl but who grows up into a man, yet also narrates the life of a Greek immigrant family to the USA.
 I was never once confused in this enthralling tale, rather, I was gripped by every word and fascinated by the life and tales Eugenides has written about.

 Found: given to me by a friend in Carterton, New Zealand in May 2020